14 Essentials for a Business Website DesignOrhun Karadag

-If you’re like many small business owners, website design might not be your specialty.
+If you’re like many business owners, website design might not be your specialty.
 However, you don’t need to be a web design expert to be aware of what makes a great business website.

 We’ve listed everything you need to know about web design as a business owner in this post.
 Forget about floating numbers, tags, elements, variables or complex custom codes…